tmick0/gitlab-calendar/README.md

 must run this application as root in order to open these files, or you are listening on a privileged port, then it is highly recommended to enable this feature.

+The `gitlabApi` integration is entirely optional, and will only unlock the ability to automatically add issue assignees to corresponding events as attendees.
+If it is not enabled, then the `python-gitlab` package need not be installed.

 ## Running